Infineon/mtb-example-psoc4-msclp-lls/README.md

 5. Repeat this process for all the sensors and the shield.
 Each sensor may require a different sense clock divider value to charge or discharge completely.
 But all the sensors under the same widget need to have the same sense clock source, sense clock divider, and number of sub-conversions.
 Therefore, consider the largest sense clock divider required by the sensor for that widget

    > **Note:** Typically, shields require a high sense clock divider.
 Because this project utilizes a shield, obtain the required sense clock divider for the shield.
-If it is higher than the Liquid Level Sensor widget, set the same sense clock divider for the Liquid Level Sensor Widget as well
+If it is higher than the liquid level sensor widget, set the same sense clock divider for the liquid level sensor widget as well

-   **Table 5.
+   **Table 6.
 Sense clock divider settings obtained for supported kits**

-   Parameter |CY8CPROTO-040T-MS |CY8CPROTO-041TP
+   Parameter | CY8CPROTO-040T-MS | CY8CPROTO-041TP
    :-------- |:----------- |:-----------
    Sense clock divider | 128 | 128